Acu91/Pig-Dice-Game/README.md

 - Holding with a moderate turn score (e.g., 15–20 points) can reduce the risk of rolling a 1 and losing the turn's points.

 ---

-## Fun Variations
-- **Custom Target Score:** Change the target score to make the game longer or shorter.
-- **Multiple Dice:** Use multiple dice to increase complexity and strategic options.

-Enjoy playing Pig Dice Game with friends and family!